stellar/actions/README-rust-release.md

   - [5.
 Close PR](#5-merge-pr) (for backport patch releases)
   - [6.
 Monitor the Publish](#6-monitor-the-publish)

-Note that this release process leans into trunk-based releasing, where most releases occur directly from the `main` branch.
-If patches need to be made to past releases:
+The release process leans into trunk-based releasing, where most releases occur directly from the `main` branch.
+For these types of regular releases follow the steps 1-6.

+If patches need to be made to past releases, use this modified flow:
 1. Create a release by performing step 1 below.
 2. Then:
    - Make the changes on the `main` branch first then backport to the `release/`